 Leaves are the food factories of plants.
-Therefore, all the raw materials must reach the leaf.
-Water and minerals present in the soil are absorbed by the roots and transported to the leaves.
-Carbon dioxide from air is taken in
+The synthesis of food in plants occurs in leaves.
+Therefore, all the raw materials must reach there.
+Water and minerals present in the soil are absorbed by the roots and transported to the